neilmartindev/ideal-gas-calc/README.md

 # ideal-gas-calc

-Python program to work outt he ideal gas law. .
+Python program to work out he ideal gas law. .
 The ideal gas concept is useful because it obeys the ideal gas law, a simplified equation of state, and is amenable to analysis under statistical mechanics